 How to get around on your Joshua Tree day trip

-There are no park shuttles or public transportation within the park, so you must drive to get around during your one day in Joshua Tree.
+There are no park shuttles or public transportation within the park, so you must drive to get around during your one day trip to Joshua Tree.
 This will allow you to see everything – besides, the roads within the park are so scenic that it is the ideal way to see it all!

 There are a few other park roads that connect with the main roads, such as Keys View Road, which connects Keys View to Park Boulevard.

 If you have an off-highway vehicle, you can drive along the dirt roads at Queen Valley Road and Bighorn Pass Road.
 Off-roading in other areas of the park is prohibited.